 Note: Now that I have worked with my twine and twine holders I think I would recommend hot gluing the dowel inside the candle holder and putting the magnets on top but cut the dowel down so that the magnets fall inside the twine spool.
 My concern was not having the magnets show and this would eliminate that problem.
 It will be more secure that way and you will still be able to remove the knob on the top to put a knew spool of twine on.
 I find that with the way I made it below that sometimes if I pull too hard on the twine it will pull the dowel over.
 This new way should make it more secure.

-One thing you learned in the class is that I have a love affair with baker’s twine from The Twinery.
+I have a love affair with baker’s twine from The Twinery.
 It is great stuff and it can dress up just about anything!
-I shared lots of fun ways that I like to use it in the class.

 My blog friend Lisa is the one who introduced me to it and you see it all over the blog world.
 I have slowly but surely adding to my collection.
 They currently have 11 different colors and I only own 5 of them.
 My collection has a ways to go.